fsharp/fsharp.org/use/osprojects/index.md

 ---
 layout: page
-title: F# Open Source and Community Projects | The F# Software Foundation
+title: F# Community Projects | The F# Software Foundation
-headline: F# Open Source and Community Projects
+headline: F# Community Projects
 ---

 Do you want to contribute to F# commmunity projects?
 We encourage all efforts which support our [mission](/foundation.html).
-Some of the community projects you can contribute to are below.
+Some of the open source community projects you can contribute to are below.
 See also our [Data Access](/data-access), [Cloud Programming](/cloud), [Web Programming](/webstacks), [Games](/games) and [Cross-Platform Development](/guides/mac-linux-cross-platform/) guides.